Ripple Investor

 How to Buy Ripple (XRP) in 4 Steps

-4. Buy Ripple – Use your funds to Buy XRP.
+Buy Token – Use your deposited funds to purchase the token (XRP) seamlessly.

 1. Uphold

-A top exchange in the United States & UK, Uphold is an experienced and extremely innovative trading platform that should be able to meet your needs for trading across a number of cryptocurrencies, including Ripple (XRP).
+A top exchange in the United States, Uphold is an experienced and extremely innovative trading platform that should be able to meet your needs for trading across a number of cryptocurrencies, including Ripple (XRP).
 Beyond the ease of use and innovative features within the trading platform, what stands out about Uphold is the credibility it has gained in the industry.

 Germany & Netherlands residents are prohibited.